josephwright/josephwright.github.io/_posts/2018-12-06-a-new-primitive-expanded.md

 With that handy set up available, I sat down (on behalf of the team) and did the hard work: a bit of copy-pasting!
-As well as pdfTeX, I worked out how to add `\expanded` to [XeTeX](http://xetex.sourceforge.net/) and the Japanese TeX engines p-TeX and up-TeX.
+As well as pdfTeX, I worked out how to add `\expanded` to [XeTeX](http://xetex.sourceforge.net/) and the Japanese TeX engines pTeX and upTeX.
 After a bit of discussion, this code has been accepted by [TeX Live](https://tug.org/texlive/), and will be there in the 2019 release.